Nelson Harding

 Nelson Harding (October 31, 1879 – December 30, 1944) was an American editorial cartoonist for the Brooklyn Daily Eagle.
-He won the annual Pulitzer Prize for Editorial Cartooning in both 1927 and 1928, and as of 2020 was the only cartoonist honored in consecutive years.
+He won the annual Pulitzer Prize for Editorial Cartooning in both 1927 and 1928, and as of 2023 was the only cartoonist honored in consecutive years.

 Early life and education

 Harding was born in Brooklyn.
 He attended Greenwich Academy, the Chase School, the Art Students League of New York, and the New York School of Art.
 While at the Chase School, he was instructed by Robert Henri.

 Career

 In 1898, Harding served in the Spanish–American War with the United States Volunteers and 71st New York Infantry Regiment.
-In 1901, he was promoted to sargent under Major J.H.
+In 1901, he was promoted to sergeant under Major J.H.
 Wells.
 Harding started working for the Brooklyn Daily Eagle in 1908, where he became a successful cartoonist.

 Harding received a Pulitzer Prize in 1927 for "Toppling The Idol", of which he depicted the "passive effect of the League of Nations" when dealing with the war.
 He used the images of David and Goliath.
 The particular cartoon cited in 1928, "May His Shadow Never Grow Less", was a tribute drawn at the end of the 1927 calendar year to flier Charles Lindbergh, it was for the flight across the Mexico America border to improve the relations between the two countries.
 The Christmas-themed cartoon was published at the very end of 1927 and was eligible for Pulitzer consideration in 1928.

 His work was often politically conservative by the standards of his day.
 He took a leading role in opposition to what some New Yorkers considered to be a threat from Bolshevism in the late 1910s, during the so-called First Red Scare.
 His cartoons portrayed political radicals as bomb-throwers and terrorists.